Esri/collector-integration/README.md

 ## Issues

 Find a bug or want to request a new feature?
-Let us know by [submitting an issue](https://github.com/Esri/collector-integration/issues/new).
+Please let us know by [submitting an issue](https://github.com/Esri/collector-integration/issues/new).
 Thank you!

 ## Contributing